-The purpose of cardiac rehabilitation is to restore and improve function, limit disability, minimize cardiac risk factors, and optimize cardiac conditioning through a prescribed and supervised exercise program that includes life style modification, education and counseling.
+Cardiac rehabilitation is a medically supervised comprehensive program that seeks to restore and improve function, limit disability, minimize cardiac risk factors, and optimize cardiac conditioning through secondary prevention efforts.
+The program is customized to the individuality of the patient, using a supervised exercise prescription that includes lifestyle modification, exercise and training counseling, education in risk factors and healthy living and stress management counseling.
 The goal is to optimize physical, psychological and social functioning that allows resumption of normal daily activities without significant cardiac symptoms.1

-Coronary atherosclerosis results from plaque formation in the vessels of the heart.
-Congestive heart failure is due to other causes, including ischemic injury, hypertensive injury, arrhythmia, and toxic and metabolic effects.
-Ischemic heart disease is due to the prevalence of obesity, inactive lifestyle, and smoking.
-Cardiovascular disease is the leading cause of death and disability in the United States.
+Coronary atherosclerosis results from plaque formation in the inside lining of the vessels of the heart which can lead to partial or full blood obstruction of the larger heart coronary arteries.
+Coronary heart disease may occur as well due to microvascular coronary damage.2 Other causes of heart disease is congestive heart failure secondary to other causes like coronary artery disease, ischemic injury, hypertension, valvular disease, arrhythmia, and toxic and metabolic effects.3 Ischemic heart disease is due to the prevalence of obesity, inactive lifestyle, and smoking.

 Epidemiology including risk factors and primary prevention

-Cardiac rehabilitation impacts the risk factors associated to coronary artery disease by using a comprehensive approach that incorporates life style changes.
-Standard outpatient cardiac rehabilitation lasting 6-12 weeks and have shown to improve physical function in patients with CAD by up to 15%.4
+Cardiac rehabilitation impacts the risk factors associated to coronary artery disease by using a comprehensive approach that incorporates lifestyle changes.
+Standard outpatient cardiac rehabilitation lasting 6-12 weeks and have shown to improve physical function in patients with CAD by up to 15%.6

 The heart is a major component of the cardiovascular system.
 It pumps oxygenated blood to the systemic circulation.
 Cardiac disease entails either pump failure or ischemia to the cardiac muscle.
 Valvular heart disease decreases maximum cardiac output (CO), resulting in increased myocardial oxygen consumption (MVO2) and decreased maximal oxygen consumption (VO2 max), along with increased oxygen consumption during submaximal exercise.
 Myocardial infarction decreases ejection fraction, thereby reducing stroke volume and CO, while ischemic heart disease results in a lower maximal heart rate, resulting in lower VO2 max.
 Congestive heart failure results in decreased cardiac output with low stroke volume, which is associated with a lower VO2 max, higher resting HR, and a greater MVO2.